The Coach's Guide for Women Professors, by Rena Seltzer

 Students of leadership may be familiar with Bolman and Deal's "Reframing Organizations" which provided four different perspectives from which organizations can be understood.
 In "Reframing Academic Leadership," Bolman and Gallos ably customize the earlier work to the unique characteristics of academia.
 I'd particularly recommend this for leaders moving from corporate environments to higher ed.

-Difficult Conversation: How to Discuss What Matters Most by Douglas Stone, Bruce Patton, Sheila Heen
+Difficult Conversations: How to Discuss What Matters Most by Douglas Stone, Bruce Patton, Sheila Heen

 Stone, Patton and Heen have taken their work at the Harvard Project on Negotiation and presented insights and lessons on communications in a way that is engaging and immediately applicable.
 Personally, I find this book resonates with my approach to communications, and builds on the same influences from the field, more than any other book I’ve read.